 Few jurisdictions have clear rules about landlord responsibilities for mold, partly because the health impacts are uncertain.
-There is no federal law, and only a handful of states and cities have addressed the issue directly (states include: California, Indiana, Maryland, New Jersey, Texas; and cities include: New York and San Francisco).
+There is no federal law, and only a handful of states and cities have addressed the issue directly (states include California, Indiana, Maryland, New Jersey, Texas; cities include New York and San Francisco).
 Without clear guidance, landlords may mistakenly assume they can't be held liable for tenant damages caused by mold.

 In 2001, mold got a lot of attention: a jury awarded a family in Texas $32 million for their insurer's failure to cover repairs for water damage, which led to the growth of toxic mold.
-Juries in other states have also award damages for mold, causing many insurance carriers to drop mold coverage from their policies.
+On appeal the award was dropped to $4 million plus interest and attorneys' fees.
+Juries in other states have also awarded damages for mold, causing many insurance carriers to drop mold coverage from their policies.
 Mold has made the real estate and property management industries nervous: after all, if an insurance company can be successfully sued for not properly covering water damage, a property owner could also be sued for failing to disclose the presence of mold and a landlord could be sued for failing to repair water problems that caused mold.